rust-lang/book/src/ch04-01-what-is-ownership.md

 particular `from` function under the `String` type rather than using some sort of name like `string_from`.
-We’ll discuss this syntax more in the [“Method Syntax”][method-syntax]<!-- ignore --> section of Chapter 5 and when we talk about namespacing with modules in “Paths for Referring to an Item in the Module Tree” in Chapter 7.
+We’ll discuss this syntax more in the [“Method Syntax”][method-syntax]<!-- ignore --> section of Chapter 5 and when we talk about namespacing with modules in [“Paths for Referring to an Item in the Module Tree”][paths-module-tree]<!-- ignore --> in Chapter 7.

 This kind of string *can* be mutated: